feature-image

 Imago

-Deontay Wilder is gearing up for his 50th professional fight.
-On April 4, at the O2 Arena, he will face fellow heavyweight contender Derek Chisora.
+Deontay Wilder is gearing up for his 50th professional fight, and so is his opponent.
+On April 4, at the O2 Arena, ‘The Bronze Bomber’ will face fellow heavyweight contender Derek Chisora.
 Ahead of the MF Pro-Queensberry-DAZN card, billed as “Chisora vs. Wilder: 100,” Wilder is fully focused on his preparations.
-Chisora is a tough brawler who, shares Wilder, looks to finish fights early.
+Chisora is a tough brawler who, like Wilder, will look to finish the fight early.

 Fans are keeping a close eye on the action, though many remain skeptical.
 Recent training footage of Deontay Wilder sparked plenty of reactions online.
 The former WBC heavyweight champion steps into the ring after a nine-month break.
 He won his last fight against Tyrrell Anthony Herndon, but a string of losses since Tyson Fury knocked him out six years ago has left questions about his future.
 The Olympic bronze medalist turns 41 this October, and with age and recent performances in mind, confidence in Wilder’s prospects is limited.